Episode 4 – the Final Ep

 The guys head to a school reunion and Hira observes that everyone else has grown in some way as he watches from outside the circle.
 Afterward, Kiyoi tries to drop a few hints about their future but realizes that Hira just doesn’t pick up that sort of thing.
 If he wants to be understood, he’ll have to be direct.
 Or as direct as he’s able.

 He asks Hira if he’s already decided how long he’ll stick with him.
 But Hira’s back to being a pebble.
 He talks about his list of failings and wonders if it’s ok to stay.
 Kiyoi, for the first time, takes the Koyama approach and tries to comfort him, rather than getting angry.

 Kiyoi finally confesses and tops it by says he makes enough money to support them both, but Hira squirms at the idea.
 So Kiyoi takes the psychological route and takes it all back – he’ll have to work for it instead.
-Hira keeps saying it’s his first relationship, but it’s a first for his other half as well.
+Hira prefers this solution and keeps saying it’s his first relationship but it’s a first for his other half as well.